Controls on chemicals in food

 Since 2003, all imports of dried, crushed and ground spices, curry powders, curcumin and palm oil have had to be accompanied by test certificates showing that they do not contain Sudan dyes.
 Any consignment without relevant documentation is detained for sampling and analysis.

 Random sampling must also be carried out by port and district councils.
-Any consignment found to contain Sudan is destroyed.
+Any consignment found to contain industrial dye is destroyed.